• Skip to primary navigation

 Jump to Recipe Print Recipe

-Pani Puri Recipe - This is a popular Indian street food where crispy puris are hollowed out and filled with a vegetarian filling of potatoes and flavoured chutneys/water that are sweet, sour and spicy.
+Pani Puri aka Gol Gappa or Puchka Recipe - Pan Puri is a popular Indian street food where crispy puris are hollowed out and filled with a vegetarian filling of potatoes/chickpeas and flavoured chutneys/water that are sweet, sour and spicy.
+When you bite down on the filled Puris, you get the most divine explosion of flavours in your mouth.The puris can be made at home or store brought.
+I brought the puris on this occasion but have included the recipe for my homemade Puris below.

 Puris on a platter with chutneys in the middle

-• Pani means water and in this recipe, the fried puris are hollowed out and filled with potatoes and 2 types of water.
+Pani - means water and in this recipe, the fried puris are hollowed out and filled with potatoes /chickpeas and 2 types of water.
 One that is sour and spicy (Known as Teekha) and another that is sweet/tart known as Meetha).

 How do you make the filling?

-So the filling for Pani Puri varies quite a lot.
+The filling for Pani Puri varies quite a lot.
 Generally the most basic filling is made with spiced boiled potatoes.
+Chickpeas can be added too.
+Either Black Chickpeas or White Chickpeas.

-Sometimes chickpeas can be added, some people add black chickpeas, sprouted mung, boondi, ragda (dried white peas).
+Other fillings can include sprouted mung, boondi, ragda (dried white peas).

 There are a variety of Pani's (water), so you can flavour your pani according to your taste.

-Aloo (Potato) Filling - A variety of spices are added to peeled, boiled potatoes and then everything is mashed together - I like to add fresh coriander, 1/2 red onion, cumin powder, coriander powder, chilli powder, black pepper and Salt.
+A variety of spices are added to peeled, boiled potatoes and then everything is mashed together - I like to add some fresh coriander, garlic and ginger, cumin powder, coriander powder, chilli powder, black pepper and Salt.

 I had an issue with my phone and have lost the process pics for this post but will update when I next make this.